Fun Home. Music by Jeanine Tesori, lyrics by Lisa Kron. National tour, Spring and Summer 2017.

 My earlier mention of suicide is not a spoiler.
 The outcome is revealed in the opening scene when the adult Alison sings about her father: “He was gay.
 And I was gay.
 And he killed himself.
 And I became a lesbian cartoonist.”
-Despite the lack of surprise, the drama grips us with its portrayal of a dysfunctional family where the father insisted that everyone follow his rules while he betrayed his wife with lovers, even when she and their children were in the house.
+Despite the lack of surprise, the drama grips us with its portrayal of a dysfunctional family where the father insisted that everyone follow his rules while he betrayed his wife with lovers.

 This is based on the autobiographical illustrated novel by Alison Bechdel.
 A 43-year-old cartoonist looks back on her upbringing and seeks links between her father’s life and hers.
 Alison is represented by three actresses, characterizing three ages in the narrator’s life, sometimes appearing simultaneously.
-Shindle was sympathetic as the older Alison, Corrigan was captivating as the teenager, and Carly Gold was exuberant as the child.
-Robert Petkoff excelled in the difficult role of the repressed father who insisted on order and control.
-Susan Moniz sang well in the smaller role of the mother.
+Shindle is sympathetic as the older Alison, Corrigan is captivating as the teenager, and Carly Gold is exuberant as the child.
+Robert Petkoff excells in the difficult role of the repressed father who insisted on order and control.
+Susan Moniz sings well in the smaller role of the mother.

 Jeanine Tesori’s score is a beautiful blending of tenderness and humor.
 It’s a culmination of a career that has progressed from Violet through Caroline or Change, and now to this high point.
 She used oboe and clarinet in pairings with violin, viola and cello to express the feelings of the characters.
 And she balanced introspective, serious songs with comic numbers like the children’s commercial for their family’s funeral home, “Come to the Fun Home,” composed in the style of the Jackson Five.
 Micah Young led the seven-person band (same size as on Broadway) in the lovely orchestrations by John Clancy.

-There’s humor in any giddy exclamation of first love, regardless of gender.
+There’s humor in any giddy exclamation of first love, regardless of gender or sexual orientation.
 The teenage Alison in the Broadway production sang “I’m Changing My Major to Joan” with grave seriousness.
-I preferred the wit used by Corrigan.
+I prefer the gentle wit that’s used by Corrigan.

 I see both sides of this argument.
 On the one hand, this is the memoir of a specific individual who makes a point of identifying herself as butch.
 Although lesbians have differing individual tastes in clothing, Bechdel favors a specific wardrobe which, to some of her fans, allows for no variations.
 Butch women identify with her and want to see her image duplicated in every detail.
 And to many lesbians, butch denotes strength.

-On the other hand, this is a theatrical creation with music and dancing, not a documentary; therefore the character doesn’t need to be an exact replica.
-In any event, Shindle as Alison does not appear conventionally feminine.
-Lisa Kron says the small changes in costume and hair were entirely her idea and she had no intention of denigrating butch lesbians because “I’m married to one.”
+On the other hand, this is a theatrical creation with music and dancing; it is not a documentary, therefore the character doesn’t need to be an exact replica.
+In any event, Shindle as Alison does appear relatively butch.
+Lisa Kron says the small changes in costume and hair for the touring cast were entirely her idea and she had no intention of denigrating butch lesbians because “I’m married to one.”